-REL 266 RELIGION & FILM
+REL 266 RELIGION & FILM Three credit hours

 This course will explore the ways in which film illumines and critiques the religious dimension of life as primarily articulated within the Christian tradition.
 Themes such as, though not limited to, faith, grace, redemption, evil, and community will be examined.